 A quitclaim deed is a legal document that transfers ownership of real estate from one person to another.
 The deed identifies who is handing over an interest in the property (the grantor) and who is accepting it (the grantee).
-Quitclaim deeds often are used when property isn’t sold.
+Quitclaim deeds, commonly mispronounced as “quick claim” deeds, often are used when property isn’t sold.
+Examples include:

-- When the owner dies and bequeaths it to an heir.
+- When the owner dies and bequeaths the property to an heir.

 - When the owner adds the spouse’s name to the title.

-- When a former spouse’s name is removed from the title after divorce.
+- When an ex-spouse’s name is removed from the title after divorce.

 Unlike a warranty deed, a quitclaim deed does not guarantee that the grantor is the rightful owner and has the right to transfer the property.

-A deed isn’t a sales contract, says Jeff Eisenshtadt, president of Title Source, which provides title insurance and settlement services nationwide.
+A deed isn’t a sales contract.
 A sales contract is a promise to convey property in exchange for something (usually money).
 In contrast, a deed isn’t a promise to convey; it is the conveyance itself.

 What a deed includes

 A deed contains a legal description of the real estate being transferred.
 In urban or suburban locales, the legal description identifies which lot the property occupies in a platted subdivision.
 Deeds in rural areas might use meets-and-bounds descriptions of the boundaries, which identify where the property lines are in relation to landmarks.